-Even if you resolved their issue, always ask if there is anything else you can help them with and if they’re satisfied with the service you provided.
+Even once you have resolved their issue, always ask if there is anything else you can help them with and if they’re satisfied with the service you provided.
 To top it off, maybe include a final canned response that includes information about a promotion, or any new updates on a product that they may like to be aware of.

 End it With a Survey

 Surveys shouldn’t only be implemented over the phone or email, but in web chats too!
-This shows that you care about your performance, and are actively looking to improve your customer service department for your customers.
+This shows that you care about your performance, and are actively looking to improve your service for your customers.
 They’ll appreciate it!

 We hope this blog helped.
 Feel free to share this link within your contact center to provide some valuable tips to master Webchat CX!
 Leave a comment below to share your thoughts or to ask any questions you may have.